 In between his great achievement in ski jumping, he had a more “hidden” career as a footballler, but still very much a special and good one.
 In 1971 he actually helped Rosenborg to reach “The Double” winning both the league and cup in Norwegian football.
 The legend later to be, Nils Arne Eggen was a young and unproven coach who had been given the job in a joint partnership with Tor Røste Fossen, and Bjørn Wirkola played alongside Norwegian legends such as Geir Karlsen, Odd Iversen and Harald Sunde.

-With “The Double” act in 71, Rosenborg would in the autumn of 1972 compete in the European Cup, and sensationally was drawn against Celtic.
+Rosenborg was at the time a heavy weighter in the game and with Wirkola in the team they achieved “The Double” act in 71.
+In the autumn of 1972 they competed in the European Cup, and sensationally was drawn against Celtic.
 In September that year Bjørn Wirkola would write history, few have ever talked about or really acknowledged.

 The last winner of a competition in the German / Austrian ski jumping Four Hill’s (January 1972), was up against Kenny Dalglish and Lou Macari at Celtic.
 The two young Scots were in the start of their careers in football and promising players later to be stars at Manchester United and Liverpool.
 Both were in the line-up and to look at the score sheet after the game, is a bit surreal and fun read, goals from Wirkola, Macari and in the replay Dalglish scored.
 Few might have thought about the event as anything special, with Celtic being huge favorites, but when Bjorn in the 55th minute scored the final goal of the game, and it all ended in a 2-1 win to Celtic, it was really surreal.
 Later Bjorn has made a joke about it, saying he has never played at Hampden Park without scoring, not many can say that, probably a special and rare group of players.